I knew next to nothing about Yogyakarta before this trip.

 However, many people who travel to Yogyakarta do so to visit Borobudur and Prambanan temples.
 If you’ve been to Yogyakarta, then you’ll know that Borobudur is about two hours northwest of the city while Prambanan is about an hour east.
 Depending on your priorities, you may prefer to stay elsewhere so I’ve included other areas below to give you more options.

-I’ve put together the color-coded map below to help you understand where all these recommended areas are: (Please note that marked areas are approximations only)
+I’ve put together the color-coded map below to help you understand where all these recommended areas are.
+Click on the link for an interactive version of the map.
+(Please note that marked areas are approximations only)

 ORANGE – Jalan Malioboro